 Molly Barton is the CEO and co-founder of Serial Box, called “the HBO of reading” by National Public Radio and a “Must Have App” by Buzzfeed.
 Previously the global digital director at Penguin, she reported to the worldwide CEO and led the ebook and audio business, digital product innovation and content strategy.
 She served on the board of Pearson’s investment portfolio companies in New York, London and Melbourne.
 Awarded Innovation Funding from Pearson, Molly also founded Book Country, the writer collaboration and self-publishing platform for genre fiction writers. @MolBarton

 Kara Carnduff joined the Penguin Canada team as marketing lead in June 2017, driving marketing strategy and execution for all titles across the imprint.
-Within this role, she gets to work on a wide range of books, from blockbusters like John le Carré’s A Legacy of Spies, to lifestyle titles like Lauren Toyota’s Hot for Food Vegan Comfort Classics, and literary gems like Eliza Robertson’s Demi-Gods.
+Within this role, she gets to work on a wide range of books, from blockbusters such as John le Carré’s A Legacy of Spies, to lifestyle titles such as Lauren Toyota’s Hot for Food Vegan Comfort Classics, and literary gems such as Eliza Robertson’s Demi-Gods.
 Prior to this role, Kara was a director at a marketing agency.
 Kara graduated from Carleton University with a Bachelor of Journalism, and started her career in corporate communications with the Department of National Defence in Ottawa.

 Cynthia Good is the former director of the Creative Book Publishing program at Humber College.
 She founded the publishing program at Humber after 20 years with Penguin Books, where she was editorial director and then president and publisher.
 After 12 years at Humber, Cynthia was named professor emerita.
 She also has an honorary degree from Mount Allison.